 People of average cancer risk should consider the following: 4

-The best options to help prevent against cancer are:
+The best options to help prevent cancer are:

 This is a lot of information to incorporate into your health planning.
 However, eating simple, clean meals made with whole foods is one step in the right direction.